Microneedling for Stretch Marks Q & A

 Historically, the simplest but also most extreme treatment involved cutting out the damaged skin.
 A common example of this approach is an abdominoplasty.
 For those patients who need an abdominoplasty due to skin redundancy and a damaged muscle wall, this is a great solution.
 However, for many patients with stretch marks do not want or need an abdominoplasty.

 Another less invasive option to improve the appearance of stretch marks involves the use of microneedling.
 By creating micro-injuries to the skin using very fine needles, the skin responds by creating new collagen.
 This increases the thickness and quality of the skin and can improve the appearance of stretch marks.
 At Providence Plastic Surgery and Skin Center, SkinPen from Bellus Medical is part of our armamentarium to treat stretch marks.
 It typically is done with series of 2-3 treatments spaced 30 days apart with minimal to no real downtime.
 Another, more aggressive but non-invasive option for stretch marks for patients with more damaged and looser skin is microneedling combined with radiofrequency energy.
 The combination of fine, micro-injuries with heat from radiofrequency injury delivered deep to the dermis, the cascade of inflammation that leads to new collagen formation is augmented even further.
 At PPS, we are excited to offer patients Vivace RF microneedling system.
-I have used RF microneedling for over five years, and Vivace is truly SOTA and the best I have come across date.
+I have used RF microneedling for over five years, and Vivace is truly SOTA and the best I have come across the date.
 It uses very fine and robotically driven needles to almost painlessly deliver RF energy to the damaged dermis underlying stretch marks.
-Like SkinPen, it usually requires serial treatments but with minimal to know downtime.
+Like SkinPen, it usually requires serial treatments but with minimal to no downtime.

-Another exciting treatment for stretch marks that we offer at Providence Plastic Surgery and Skin center is Stratamark, a paintable, silicone-based treatment developed by Stratapharma out of Switzerland.
-It is clinically proven and cleared by the FDA for use with stretch marks, and can soften and flatten raised or depressed stretch marks, reduced redness and discoloration and relieve itching and discomfort.
+Another exciting treatment for stretch marks that we offer at Providence Plastic Surgery and Skin Center is Stratamark, a paintable, silicone-based treatment developed by Stratapharma out of Switzerland.
+It is clinically proven and cleared by the FDA for use with stretch marks and can soften and flatten raised or depressed stretch marks, reduced redness, and discoloration, and relieve itching and discomfort.
 Stratamark is so effective it can even be used in the prevention of stretch marks during the pregnancy process.

 Finally, stretch marks can often be red and inflammatory, and this can make them visually even more obvious.
 A solution to this vexing problem is either IPL (Intense Pulsed Light) or the 532 nm KTP laser both of which can target red of bluish tinge associated with some immature stretch marks.
 PPS is the first in the Charlotte area to have the SOTA EVO platform from Quanta out of Italy which incorporates both devices in one box.